 Mark, I knew, owned another of Abduljaami’s self-portraits, a piece with a kind of quiet dignity which I’d noticed sitting on one of his work benches.
 He’d also showed me a carved figure of a woman about seven feet high.
 “That’s John’s wife,” he told me.
 “Look at the expression of her face.”
 The piece demonstrated one of the things Mark admired most about Abduljaami’s work.
 “It’s heartfelt.
 You feel what he’s feeling.
 Anybody who really sees this stuff has to feel that.
 That’s why his pieces work so well when they’re separated, say in an exhibition space.
 You can see the shape of it, the beauty of it.
 It’s stunning.”

-The day we'd visited, as mentioned, Abduljaami had been at work with a chainsaw.
-Talking with Mark later in the day, I mentioned the chainsaw and my inevitable association with the redwood bears so popular in Northern California as roadside attractions.
+Before we'd arrived, Abduljaami had been at work with a chainsaw as the wood chips in his hat attested.
+Talking with Mark later in that day, I mentioned the chainsaw and my inevitable association with the roadside attractions popular in Northern California: redwood bears.

-Perhaps I’m just imaging I saw a flash of outrage, but whatever passed across Mark’s face, he quickly recovered.
+Maybe I’m imaging it, but it seemed I saw a flash of outrage, but whatever passed across his face, he quickly recovered.
 “Well, it’s the difference between a craftsman working and an artist working.
-There’s something else going on in that man’s mind which he is going to reveal to us.”
-Of course, the tools that Abduljaami uses are not the point.
+There’s something else going on in that man’s mind which he's going to reveal to us.”

 Six or seven years ago I remember wandering around in Bulwinkle’s half-acre lot among hundreds of his steel sculptures.
 On one piece, painted along the edges of a figure, I noticed the words “I am not a folk.”
 Although Bulwinkle’s work often exhibits an aggressive, confrontational edge as well as a sophisticated sense of design, to the careless or uninformed viewer his work can appear untutored.
 Moreover, his work possesses the direct force one often feels in folk or outsider art.
 It might be a good time, I thought, to broach this subject.

-Mark recalled how a friend had come by and had talked about considering the purchase of a drawing from one of the better-known Bay Area artists.
-The drawing was priced at fourteen thousand dollars, and the friend had passed, albeit reluctantly.
-After further talk, the friend bought a piece of Bulwinkle’s work for well under a thousand dollars, and was quite pleased with it.
+Mark recalled how a friend had come by and talked about his temptation to buy a drawing from one of the better-known Bay Area artists.
+It was priced at $14.000.
+Mark's friend had decided against it, albeit reluctantly.
+After further talk, the friend bought a piece of Mark’s work for well under $1000 and was quite pleased with it.
 The whole transaction rankled, however, because what were the factors accounting for the great difference in prices between the work of the two artists?
 Did it have anything to do with the intrinsic qualities of the work itself?

-In any case, what about Bulwinkle’s question.
-“Am I a folk? —as opposed to what?”
+?
 Mark has an MFA from the San Francisco Art Institute.
-Popping into my mind suddenly is Kris Kristofferson and his song performed so memorably by Janice Joplin “Me and Bobby McGee.”
-Who would guess it was written by a Rhodes Scholar?
-A lot of people probably thought Kristofferson was a folk.
+Coming to mind suddenly is Kris Kristofferson.
+Who would guess that the song, “Me and Bobby McGee,” made famous by Janice Joplin, was written by a Rhodes Scholar?
+A lot of people probably thought Kristofferson was some kind of folk.

-On my most recent visit, Abduljaami showed me the first piece he had ever carved.
+On a later visit, Abduljaami shared a few things with me.
+He showed me the first piece he'd ever carved.
 He was eleven years old at the time.
 One of his jobs had been cutting firewood for his family.
-It occurred to him that he could make the task less of an ordeal by taking some time to carve something interesting just for himself.
-He realized suddenly that his mother’s heaviest cutting knife, something like a cleaver, would be just the right tool.
-“And it was!” he told me.
-While carefully at work on this first carving, he didn’t notice that his sister had appeared, and then had run off to tattle.
-“I’ve kept that first piece.
-There it is, over there,” he pointed.
-“You know, that was before child abuse laws,” He’d gotten quite a whipping for his first effort.
-It had stopped him for a number of years, but he’d tasted something so special that later on it would become a life’s work.
+It occurred to him that he could make the task less of a burden by taking some time to carve something interesting just for himself.
+He realized suddenly that his mother’s heaviest cutting knife would be just the right tool.
+“And it was!” he said.

-Abduljaami continues to make whatever he pleases, sometimes just for the challenge of making a particular piece, but with many other pieces there’s much more to it, work that opens a window on deeper waters, work that can speak to anyone. ∆
+John Abduljaami continues to make whatever he pleases, sometimes just for the challenge of it, but mostly because it opens a window on deeper places, and it's work that can speak to anyone. ∆